Iowa man who killed top golfer from Spain gets life sentence

-AMES, Iowa (AP) - The man who killed a former Iowa State University golfer has been sentenced to life in prison without the possibility of parole.
+AMES, Iowa (AP) - The man who fatally stabbed a former Iowa State University golfer from Spain while she was playing a round near the school was sentenced Friday to life in prison without the possibility of parole.

-A Story County judge on Friday pronounced the mandatory sentence against 22-year-old Collin Richards.

-Collins pleaded guilty on June 14 to first-degree murder for the Sept.
+Collin Richards pleaded guilty on June 14 to first-degree murder in the Sept.
 17 slaying of 22-year-old Celia Barquin Arozamena.
-Police say Richards stabbed her while she was playing on a course near the campus in Ames, leaving her body in a pond.
+Police said Richards stabbed her on the course near the central Iowa campus in Ames and left her body in a pond.

+Richards had been staying at a homeless encampment in nearby woods.
+Ames police reports show that Richards struggled with drug and alcohol abuse, mental health problems and homelessness after he got out of prison three months before he killed Barquin.
+He had served roughly seven months behind bars for violating the terms of his probation on convictions for burglary and other crimes.

+Richards, 22, told a judge earlier this month that he was sorry for his crime.
+He said in a handwritten letter that he wanted to show remorse “for stripping a life from society … worse, from a loving family.”

 Barquin was a top golfer in Spain as a teenager and came to Iowa State to pursue her career.